sjrdc/alarmclock/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* this readme file is base on [the BestREADME-Template](https://github.com/othneildrew/Best-README-Template)
+* this readme file is based on [the BestREADME-Template](https://github.com/othneildrew/Best-README-Template)

 <!-- MARKDOWN LINKS & IMAGES -->